NEWVectors or files. Pick a path.Start →

 Do I need a separate vector database with these APIs?

 It depends on the platform.
 End-to-end platforms like Mixpeek include built-in vector storage and retrieval.
-If you use an API that only generates embeddings (like OpenAI or Jina), you will need a separate vector database such as Qdrant, Pinecone, or Weaviate to store and search those embeddings.
+If you use an API that only generates embeddings (like Voyage, Cohere, or Jina), you need a separate vector database such as Qdrant, Pinecone, or Weaviate, or a store like Mixpeek Vector Store that runs search on object storage and accepts your own vectors.

 Explore Other Curated Lists